middleverse/MiddleVerse/README.md

 ### I love to create & I adhere to these principles:

-:octopus: Simplicity is the major key.
+:balloon: Simplicity is the major key.

-:tropical_fish: Leave nothing unfinished.
+:balloon: Leave nothing unfinished.

 :balloon: Create & learn daily.

-:mag: Let your intuition guide you.
+:balloon: Let your intuition guide you.

-:lollipop: Build with purpose.
+:balloon: Build with purpose.

 :cactus: It's okay to break a rule or two, but make it an uncommon ocurrence.